 We’re all selfish in that everyone wants to be happy.
 Melissa and Wes are no different.
 But, inspired by Wes’ fathers legacy to make others smile and be happy everyday, BeHappyNews.com became not just a mission to bring happiness into Wes & Melissa’s lives, but to honor the legacy of Wes’ fathers life and bring happiness and smiles to the world.

 One topic that can be very divisive is faith/religion.
-We will not avoid positive, uplifting stories that are centered in faith, no matter what the religion.
-Melissa & Wes are both Saved and baptized Southern Baptist Christians and have a strong faith in God.
-Their personal views on faith or being Christians will not affect this sites promotion of positive and uplifting stories that have a basis in a different religion or faith (all are welcome).
-This site is not about promoting any religion or faith, but it also will not denegrate or shy away from stories referencing any religion or persons faith that can put a smile on anyone’s face.
+We will not avoid positive, uplifting stories that are centered in Christian faith or the “good news”.
+Melissa & Wes are both Saved and baptized Baptist’s Christians and have a ever growing faith in God.
+This site will not denegrate or shy away from stories referencing the bible or a persons faith in it that can put a smile on anyone’s face.

 “If it bleeds, it won’t lead”.
 Our emphasis with be on any stories that are uplifting and positive, from warm and fuzzy puppy rescue stories to triumph over tragedy stories such as someone over-coming a life threatening illness.

 Another important part of our mission, which will be added in the future, is a page that we will call “Makes Me Happy“.
 This page is for you to share what makes you happy in your life that will bring happiness to all.
 It’s not a personal promotion page and all content will be reviewed.
 Wes & Melissa don’t believe they are the arbitrators of all things happy and believe it’s essential that you have an active part in making this site, and most importantly, the world a happier place.